 Credit: Matt Lighthart

 If you love music but don't want your head trapped in a clamp or the bulkiness that headphones bring, earbuds are likely the better bet.
 Music, podcasts, audiobooks, and phone calls are all easily accessible with a great pair of buds.
-Their compact design is perfect for travel, being active, and pairing with glasses or earrings.
-While you might sacrifice some sound quality, and the noise cancellation isn't as good as headphones, the trade-offs for those listening while living and multitasking are worth the slight loss, and we suspect most everyday listeners won't notice what is missing.
+Their compact design is ideal for travel, activities, and pairing with glasses or earrings.
+While you might sacrifice some sound quality, and the noise cancellation isn't as effective as that of headphones, the trade-offs for those who listen while living and multitasking are worth the slight loss, and we suspect most everyday listeners won't notice what is missing.

 Depending on your needs, one pair might be able to do it all.
 However, if your goals are vast, a set of headphones and earbuds might be in order.